 Mixed-age play like this can a great experience for older and younger children.
 It fosters compassion and important teaching and nurturing skills, and gives older children the chance to learn more about the world as they work to explain its complexities to little ones.
 There are also some safety concerns you’ll want to keep in mind when a younger child plays with the big kids.

 Older children can be fantastic teachers, but because they’re still kids, and they might not always be aware of safety concerns in the same way that a parent would be.
-They might, for example, not realize that a toddler is playing with toy parts that are too small, or that a toddler might get hurt if he tries the same wild leap from the top of a playground toy that an older kid can handle no problem.
+They might, for example, not realize that a toddler is playing with toy parts that are too small, or that a toddler might get hurt if they try the same wild leap from the top of a playground toy that an older kid can handle no problem.

 Toddlers are also still learning important lessons like how to share, how to recognize and regulate their feelings, what it means to treat others with kindness, and how not to act aggressively if they get upset.
 It’s not uncommon for toddlers who are learning these important lessons to lash out at a playmate who they’re afraid has taken a favorite toy away, or even just to be rougher than necessary because they think it’s fun.
 Big kids don’t always know how to handle this kind of unsocialized behavior, and while it’s a great way for younger children to learn about socializing, it can be a good idea to keep an eye on interactions, to make sure no one loses their temper.

-When Baby is playing with big kids, it’s always your best bet to handle the situation in much the same way you would if your toddler were playing with another little one his own age – stay close, observe the play, and step in if you need to.
+When Baby is playing with big kids, it’s always your best bet to handle the situation in much the same way you would if your toddler were playing with another little one their own age – stay close, observe the play, and step in if you need to.
 Even if a conflict arises, you don’t even necessarily have to jump in immediately – see if the kids can work things out on their own.
 But if there is a safety concern, you should be close enough to be able to step in to prevent unnecessary ouchies.
-And if you see any less-than-ideal behavior at play – if, say, your toddler decides to scratch their playmate when they get upset – you’ll want to be able to step intervene – by modeling just what it means to share, by talking about his feelings, and reminding them of what sort of behavior is appropriate when feeling upset and what just isn’t okay.
+And if you see any less-than-ideal behavior at play – if, say, your toddler decides to scratch their playmate when they get upset – you’ll want to be able to step intervene – by modeling just what it means to share, by talking about their feelings, and reminding them of what sort of behavior is appropriate when feeling upset and what just isn’t okay.

 With just a little help from you, Baby is more than capable of enjoying quality playtime with plenty of good friends – of all ages!